Una cronología: una breve historia del Apple Watch

 Internet connectivity, text messaging, voice control and fitness tracking.
 Standard features found not only on today’s smartphone, but accessible on your wrist as well.
-And as a result, the wearable technology market is expected to be worth $25 billion by 2019, according to CCS Insight.
+And as a result, the wearable technology market is expected to hit $186.14 billion by 2030, according to Bloomberg.

 Today, we take a look back at Apple Watch’s brief history on the market and the key developments that have led to that success.